capsule-corp-ternoa/ternoa-doc/docs/for-developers/sdk/events/index.md

 ___

-## Some examples using Events :
+## Some examples using Events

-Events methods workflow samples coming...
+Some samples of chain events methods workflow usage are coming very soon...

 ___